COVID-19 Vaccines and Boosters

 Mobile Clinics

 We don't currently have any mobile vaccine clinics scheduled.
 However, you can find vaccine appointments near you at myturn.ca.gov and vaccinefinder.org.
+It is a good idea to call ahead to confirm details for any locations you find using these tools.

 If you would like to host a mobile vaccine clinic in your community, please contact us.